Community Access Services

 Have a diagnosis of an intellectual disability and/or a closely related condition; and

-Are currently receiving the level of care provided in an ICF-ID that is reimbursable under the State Plan, and for whom home- and community-based services are determined to be an appropriate alternative; or,
+Are currently receiving the level of care provided in an Intermediate Care Facility for person with Intellectual Disability that is reimbursable under the State Plan, and for whom home- and community-based services are determined to be an appropriate alternative; or,

 Are likely to require the level of care provided in an ICF-ID that would be reimbursable under the State Plan in the absence of home and community-based services that are determined to be an appropriate alternative.